bricecoding/Next14Trello-Fullstack-Project-Management-with-Next.js-TypeScript-Prisma-MySql-TailwindCSS-/README.md

 # Fullstack Trello Clone: Next.js 14

-This is a Fullstack Trello Clone built with Next.js 14, featuring Server Actions, React, Prisma, Stripe, Tailwind, MySQL, and more...
+This is a Fullstack Trello Clone built with Next.js 14, featuring TypeScript, Server Actions, React, Prisma, Stripe, Tailwind, MySQL, and more...

 ## Key Features